 All matching gift companies match cash donations to charitable organizations.
 Many organizations match volunteer hours and stock transfers or securities.
 Each has its own rules regarding: length of service with your employer, retiree giving, minimum donation matched and maximum donation match, athletic donations, and so on.
 James Madison University Foundation, Inc. is a registered 501c3 charity.
 JMU will only approve the tax deductible portion of your donation for matching.
 The Matching Gift Office and the James Madison University Foundation, Inc. will comply with all organization matching guidelines.
-We kindly request the opportunity to confirm your tax deductible donation with your employer, either online or by paper form.

 This can vary by organization, and we’ll be happy to research it for you.
 Our policy is to comply with each organization’s matching gift regulations.
 For the most part only the tax deductible portion of your personal charitable donation is eligible for matching.

 Forms are usually available through an organization’s Intranet.
 Some are available on the Internet and that means JMU can get one to you.
 You can either contact your HR representative or us – firstname.lastname@example.org – to get your hands on a form.
 Paper forms should be sent directly to our office: Matching Gift Office, James Madison University, 220 University Blvd MSC 3603, Harrisonburg, VA, 22807-0002